EchoBox

 Playing Back a Previous Recording

-2. Press B or D to navigate:
+2. Press or to navigate:

 Track Number Meaning

 −1, −2, −3...
-Your recordings, newest first
+Older recordings

 +1, +2, +3...
 Uploaded MIDI files

-1. Press C (PLAY) again to start playback
+1. Press (PLAY) again to start playback

-2. Press A (LOOP) or C (PLAY) to stop
+2. Press or to stop

 Seeking During Playback